 The CPM is determined for each individual executive, including Named Executives, by evaluating the results achieved by each executive on the Corporation's strategic priorities during the year.
-The CPM is only considered in awarding short term incentives to executives and the multiplier applied for each executive is determined at the sole discretion of the Compensation and Human Resources Committee.
+Strategic priorities categories include the implementation of milestones, production strategy, growth and value creation initiatives, operational excellence initiatives, and the Environmental, Social and Governance ("ESG") strategy implementation.
+The CPM is only considered in awarding short term incentives to executives and the multiplier applied for each executive is determined at the sole discretion of the CHRC.